Academic Handbook Summer School Policies and Procedures

 Policy Statement

-1. Northeastern University London (the University) is committed to protecting the safety and wellbeing of all children taking part in events and activities at the University.
+1. Northeastern University London is committed to protecting the safety and wellbeing of all children taking part in events and activities at the University.
 All University staff and students working on activities are responsible for safeguarding.

 3. The University believes all children have the right to be treated equally and with respect, regardless of their background or personal circumstances.